nonk123/dwarfpaper/README.md

 # dwarfpaper

-A Live wallpaper app that renders classic Dwarf Fortress styled ASCII vomit all over your desktop.
+A live wallpaper app that renders classic Dwarf Fortress styled ASCII vomit all over your desktop.
 Only works on Windows due to the amount of winapi hacks involved.
-Below is a screenshot of the program in action:
+Below are some screenshots of this in action:

 ![16:9 screenshot of a Windows 10 desktop with a vibrant ASCII-art pipes-screensaver wallpaper](.github/assets/screenie-1.png)